oneconvergence/dkube-examples/insurance/monitoring/monitoring-nb.md

 # Create Monitor for Insurance Prediction Example Automatically

- This section explains how to use a JupyterLab .ipynb file to create a Monitor for the insurance prediction example.
+ This section explains how to use a JupyterLab `.ipynb` file to create a Monitor for the insurance prediction example.

  - This example uses the DKube built-in MinIO server and uses prediction datasets as "CloudEvents"
- - This example assumes that the serving cluster and the model monitoring cluster are the same
+ - The serving cluster can be the same as the monitoring cluster, or a separate monitoring cluster can be used, as described below

 ## Example Flow
  - Create the DKube resources